Zyra-V21/argent-wallet-creator/README.md

 **⚠️ Testnet Only**: Currently configured for Sepolia testnet. **NEVER use on mainnet without complete security overhaul.**

 **🎯 Remember**: This is a **learning tool** and **proof of concept** - not production-ready code.

+*DISCLAIMER: I know that this may be doable just by using starknet-js w/o sncast/starkli, but I can't simply make v3 transaction's resource bounds work as expected.**